yavuztas/java-quiz-common/README.md

 # Solutions for common java algorithm questions
-I have rearranged my java codes mainly used for online quizes before, to form a collection of solutions for common java algorithm and data structure questions.
+I have packed my java codes mainly used for online quizes before, to form a collection of solutions for common java algorithm and data structure questions.
 Note that Java 8 is required to build this project.
 Hope it helps to fellow developers!
 ### Questions
 #### 1. Path: [Path.java](src/org/java/quiz/Path.java)
 Write a function that provides change directory (cd) function for an abstract file system.<br>